Making Pictures the Independent Way with British Filmmaker Jane Sanger

 JS: Well I’ve sort of got an idea in my head, and then I just sit down and go through it, I mean #SWIPERIGHT is on something like draft 27, so you keep refining it, giving it out to people to read, and then take any comments on board.
 I mean sometimes people make comments that are fantastic and you then change stuff and other times people make comments and you think ‘No’ and then you’ve got to be strong…

-TM: Of course you don’t have take everyone’s thoughts on board….
+TM: Of course you don’t have to take everyone’s thoughts on board…

 TM: Just the good stuff (laughs)…

 JS: (Laughs) Yes everyone wants the praise… but I think it evolves, I’ll do a table read and when actors are there doing the read through – you’ll then see what needs changing.
 But I think I’ve improved as well, I’ve done 11 short films now, and I won 12 awards for the last one and 3 awards for the one before that and an award for the one before that, so it’s slowly building.